 The island’s only community consists mostly of families who have been fishing for lobster and diving for abalone for decades.
 They must haul water on a rough road from a small spring 10 miles away, and their most urgent need is a water desalination plant.
-With Seacology’s help, the community will buy a desalinization system able to supply up to 3,000 gallons per day.
+With Seacology’s help, the community will buy a desalinization system that can supply up to 3,000 gallons per day.
 The water supply could also support reforestation and restoration, particularly in the remaining patches of endemic forest.

 In exchange, the community will create and protect a 1,235-acre marine reserve.
-Fishing, extraction of resources, damage to the sea floor, contamination or any other kind of damage is forbidden for 10 years.Full or partial funding for this project provided by
+Reserve rules prohibit fishing, extraction of resources, damage to the sea floor, contamination, and any other kind of damage for 10 years.